Produced water

 Produced water is a term used in the oil industry or geothermal industry to describe water that is produced as a byproduct during the extraction of oil and natural gas, or used as a medium for heat extraction.
-Produced water is the kind of brackish and saline water from underground formations that are brought to the surface.
+Water that is produced along with the hydrocarbons is generally brackish and saline in nature.
 Oil and gas reservoirs often have water as well as hydrocarbons, sometimes in a zone that lies under the hydrocarbons, and sometimes in the same zone with the oil and gas.
-In geothermal plays, the produced water is usually hot.
+In geothermal plants, the produced water is usually hot.
 It contains steam with dissolved solutes and gases, providing important information on the geological, chemical, and hydrological characteristics of geothermal systems.

 Oil wells sometimes produce large volumes of water with the oil, while gas wells tend to produce water in smaller proportions.

+As an oilfield becomes old, its natural drive to produce hydrocarbons decreases leading to decline in production.
 To achieve maximum oil recovery, waterflooding is often implemented, in which water is injected into the reservoirs to help force the oil to the production wells.
-The injected water eventually reaches the production wells, and so in the later stages of water flooding, the produced water proportion ("cut") of the total production increases.
+In offshore areas, sea water is used.
+In onshore installations, the injected water is obtained from rivers, treated produced water, or underground.
+Injected water is treated with many chemicals to make it suitable for injection.
+The injected water eventually reaches the production wells, and so in the later stages of water flooding, the produced water's proportion ("cut") of the total production increases.

 Water quality

 The water composition ranges widely from well to well and even over the life of the same well.
-Much produced water is brine, and most formations result in total dissolved solids too high for beneficial reuse.
+Much produced water is brine, and most formations result in total dissolved solids that are too high for beneficial reuse.
 In oil fields, almost all produced water contains oil and suspended solids.
 Some produced water contains heavy metals and traces of naturally occurring radioactive material (NORM), which over time deposits radioactive scale in the piping at the well.
 Metals found in produced water include zinc, lead, manganese, iron, and barium.
 In geothermal fields, produced waters are classified into 3 chemical types: HCO3-Ca⋅Mg, HCO3-Na and SO4⋅Cl-Na.
 The U.S. Environmental Protection Agency (EPA) in 1987 and 1999 indicates that during drilling and operations, additives may be used to reduce solid deposition on equipment and casings.
 Water produced from underground formations for geothermal electric power generation often exceeds primary and secondary drinking water standards for total dissolved solids, fluoride, chloride, and sulfate.